1

 How much do game researcher jobs pay per year?

-As of Jun 29, 2026, the average yearly pay for game researcher in the United States is $113,102.00, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average yearly pay for game researcher in the United States is $113,102.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $67,000.00 and $154,000.00 per year, depending on experience, location, and employer.

-What does a game researcher do?
+What is a game researcher?

-What are the key skills and qualifications needed to thrive as a Game Researcher, and why are they important?
+What are the key skills and qualifications needed to thrive as a game researcher, and why are they important?

 To thrive as a Game Researcher, you need a solid background in game design theory, analytics, and user research methods, often supported by a degree in psychology, human-computer interaction, or a related field.
 Familiarity with data analysis tools (such as SPSS, R, or Tableau), playtesting platforms, and usability testing software is typically required.
 Strong communication, critical thinking, and curiosity help Game Researchers translate player feedback into actionable insights for development teams.
 These skills are crucial for creating engaging, user-centered games that meet player expectations and drive industry innovation.